Skilled Trades

 Why plumbing, electrical, welding, and other trades are among the most in-demand and well-paying careers in SA — and how to get started even without a university degree.

-South Africa has a severe shortage of qualified tradespeople.
-While hundreds of thousands of graduates compete for a limited number of office jobs, there aren't enough plumbers, electricians, welders, carpenters, and diesel mechanics to meet demand.
-Construction projects get delayed because they can't find qualified artisans.
-Homeowners wait weeks for a reliable plumber.
-Factories struggle to fill maintenance technician roles.
+Here's the irony of South Africa right now: hundreds of thousands of university graduates are sitting at home with their degrees, applying for the same 50 office jobs.
+Meanwhile, there aren't enough plumbers, electricians, welders, and diesel mechanics to keep the country running.
+Construction projects get delayed.
+Homeowners wait weeks for someone to fix a burst geyser.
+Factories can't fill maintenance technician roles.

 | Trade | Employed Salary Range | Self-Employed Potential |